bitmovin/terraform-cloud-connect/README.md

 ## Description

-The main purpose of this module is to create an IAM User with enough permission and a Security Group with correct Inbound and Outbound rules so that Bitmovin's Cloud Connect product will be able to run Video Encodings in the configured infrastructure.
+The main purpose of this script is to create an IAM User with enough permission and a Security Group with correct Inbound and Outbound rules so that Bitmovin's Cloud Connect product will be able to run Video Encodings in the configured infrastructure.

 The Terraform Cloud Connect module does the following: